 In this study, the Consistency Ratio (CR) is deemed acceptable if it does not exceed 0.1, as this threshold is considered suitable for mapping groundwater potential zones.
 If the CR exceeds 0.1, the values in the pairwise comparison matrix are adjusted by assigning different weights, following the guidelines provided by Saaty (2008).
-The next step, a weighted sum matrix was established by calculating the modified weight for individual factors given in Table 1.
-Then ratio of weighted sum (WS) and criteria weight (CW) calculated for each of the thematic factors which is an important to calculate the λ max.
+In the next step, a weighted sum matrix was established by calculating the modified weight for individual factors given in Table 1.
+Then ratio of weighted sum (WS) and criteria weight (CW) is calculated for each of the thematic factors which is important to calculate the λ max.
 The value of λ max was found 8.85 by calculating the average (mean) value of the ratio of weighted sum and criteria weight.
 Afterward, the consistency index (CI) was calculated and found to be 0.012.
-In the final step, the consistency ratio (CR) is less than 0.1 which is acceptable condition.
-Similar weightage and ranks were assigned by ^[8, 15, 16, 17].
+In the final step, the consistency ratio (CR) was calculated and found to be 0.086 the obtained consistency ratio (CR) is less than 0.1 which is an acceptable condition.
+Similar weightage and ranks were assigned by [8, 15, 16, 17].